githubnemo/galaxy-tab-2-debrick-images/README.md

 because the eMMC is bad, I want to be able to boot everything from SD-card (creating a bootable SD-card firmware image from scratch is the goal).

+**Dependencies**: This work heavily depends on the great work done at https://github.com/mspitteler/espresso-sbl to create a SBL that supports booting from SD card.
+Also without the (modified) `omapboot` from https://github.com/LukasTomek/omapboot all this would not work.

 **Note:** if your device is low on battery you may experience issues when booting.
 See [Dealing with low battery][] for details.